 The coastal villages in Milos are where fishermen used to live, keeping their boats in garages underneath their houses.
 Today, many of these houses, called sirmata, have been transformed into seasonal accommodation for visitors, but they still keep their unique character.

 You can get to Klima on a steep road passing by Trypiti village.
+It’s possible to hike there, but most people will want to hire a vehicle and drive.
 Try to time your visit so that you can see the sunset, possibly over a meal in Astakas restaurant.

 Triovasalos and Pera Triovasalos